 Spritz cookies are so common and easy to make that I almost didn’t do a post on them.
 But after making a big batch the other night, I couldn’t help but take out my camera.

-I don’t remember how it is that I came to own my first spritz cookie gun.
+I don’t remember how it is that I came to own my first spritz cookie press.
 But after using it for the first time, I was amazed at how easy it was to create these delicate morsels.
 And the best part is, these simple little cookies are absolutely addicting.

 One of these days, I may explore other recipes, but as of right now, I always stick to the one written on the side of my spritz cookie press box.
 These cookies are always requested at family get-togethers, so I always make sure to make a lot.